Mallaichte/simple-python-games/README.md

 I'll add difficulty levels later.
 Easy: it prioritises placing its mark wherever it might be possible to complete the game first.
 Medium: it prioritises moves by defence and trying to create maximum opportunity (e.g. going for 3 corners).
 Hard: it uses my daughter's devious tactics of misdirection and creating traps.
 Impossible: Basically going against WOPR from [WarGames](https://www.imdb.com/title/tt0086567/).
 The CPU plays defensively, blocking all possible from the player.
 (The computer won't explicitly try and win on Impossible, it will just make sure that you can't.)

 I'm going to go back to bed now!

+### 2022-04-17 (afternoon)
+I didn't get back to sleep, but I didn't work on tic-tac-toe either.
+I made hangman instead.
+Fill a json file with samples and the computer will randomly select a Hangman for you to solve.